tung/ruggrogue/book/field-of-view.md

 Adding half a tile prevents single tiles poking out on the four cardinal directions that would occur with an exact radius circle of vision.

 The iterator returns the map coordinates of visible tiles, along with a symmetric flag if the tile is considered symmetrically visible, i.e. its center point is visible to the center of the starting tile.
-The body of the loop then makes the final decision about whether that tile is visible: a symmetrically visible tile is always visible, and walls are visible no matter what.
+The body of the loop then makes the final decision about whether that tile is visible: a symmetrically visible tile is always visible, and walls are visible regardless of symmetry.

 The `ruggrogue::field_of_view` function itself lives at the bottom of the `src/lib/field_of_view.rs` file.
 It does nothing more than initialize an instance of the `FovIter` struct whose definition can be found near the top of the file.